 Indianapolis — Love is a tricky game, and no one knows this better than Nia Henderson.
-After her last relationship ended in heartbreak, she wasn’t sure she would ever find the one for her.
-“You spend all this time with the same person, you make plans together, your whole future is laid out in front of you as clear as day…
+After her last relationship ended in disappointment, she wasn’t sure she would ever find the one for her.
+“You spend all this time with the same person, you make plans together, your whole future is laid out in front of you as clear as day.

-“… then suddenly, it just disappears.
+“Then suddenly, poof!
 All that remains is the hole they left behind.”
-In the months following the breakup, all she could find in that hole was her faults, past mistakes and insecurities.
+In the months following the breakup, all she could see in that hole were her faults, past mistakes and insecurities.
 In her weakest state, she was confronted with the towering prospect of self-work.
-“I gave up for a while.
+“I shut down for a while.
 It was just too much to deal with.”
-And once the worst of it passed, that work was still there.
+And once the worst of it passed, that work lingered.
 For a moment, she almost took it on.

 “I thought about volunteering, doing therapy, taking up a hobby, traveling — all the usual self-improvement stuff.”
 Nia thought that to be the happier, more whole person she wanted to be, she would have to step out of her comfort zone.
 “But about midway through my first Tony Robbins webinar, I realized: I don’t have to do any of this!”

 She had an epiphany.
-What if she completely ignored the nagging feeling in the back of her head that maybe she should broaden her horizons, and let the lifeless indifference of the cosmos bring her soulmate to her at the just the right moment?
+What if she completely ignored the nagging feeling in the back of her head that maybe she should address her deep-seated issues, and let the lifeless indifference of the cosmos bring her soulmate to her at just the right moment?

 She shut the laptop, breathed a sigh of relief, and then opened it right back up.
-Before she knew it, she was back to doing what she was comfortable with — favorite pastimes like not going out with coworkers when she’s invited along, not spending time outside when the weather is nice, and not knowing anything about her neighbors, to name a few.
-She’s even taken up continuing to browse Tinder without a profile picture uploaded.
+Before she knew it, she was back to doing what she was comfortable with — favorite pastimes like catfishing people on Tinder and canceling at the last minute.
 But an ideal night?
-“Taking Buzzfeed quizzes with The Bachelor playing on TV in the background, for sure,” she says, while filling out a quiz that will determine which Billie Eilish song she is.
+“Taking Buzzfeed quizzes with The Bachelor on in the background, for sure,” she says, while filling out a quiz to determine which Billie Eilish song she is.
 “If any of that was meant to change, it would!”

 Nia is certain he’s out there somewhere in that two-mile radius, but don’t mistake her optimism for complacency.
-She still has work to do, and she’s well-aware.
-“I still need to maintain basic personal hygiene and an average performance at work.
-Those are musts.”
-She also has to be patient for however long it decides, that cold randomness that looms around every corner, which will place the perfect realization of her ideal boyfriend in front of her at any moment.
+“I still need to maintain basic personal hygiene.
+That’s a must.”
+She also has to be patient for however long it decides — that cold randomness which looms around every corner, waiting for the perfect moment to place her ideal partner in front of her.
 Thus, the uncertainty persists.

-But Nia trusts that the brutal disorder of reality will eventually hand her a compatible partner.
-Maybe tomorrow, maybe later.
+But Nia trusts that the brutal chaos of reality will eventually hand her a soulmate.
+Maybe tomorrow, maybe the day after tomorrow.
 Either way is perfectly fine with Nia, as long as it happens before she’s 30.
 “If it doesn’t happen before then…” She trails off as her Buzzfeed results come in.
 “Bad Guy.
 Yes.”